-1 Looking at the interrelationship between structure and work behavior is such a prevailing current in organizational studies that it is difficult to assign it to just a few specific theorists.
-Certainly the present focus on job redesign and worker productivity, and Japanese models of organizing work, are based on theories about the interrelation between job design and worker behavior.
-Rosabeth Moss Kanter, in Men and Women of the Corporation (New describes not only the representation of the organization through its formal policies and organizational charts, but also other factors which informally control and influence members.
+Although there are several ways of approaching these questions, one useful frame of analysis comes from the work of those in organizational studies who observe the impact of structure on behavior.
+Structure, as I will use it here, describes not only the representation of the organization through its formal policies and organizational charts, but also other factors which informally control and influence members.
 These factors include norms like dress codes, values like "the customer is always right," and culture manifest as "the way we do things here."
 What is it in the design and day-to-day functioning of an organization or a task unit that affects people's attitudes about both the task and themselves?
 What kinds of behaviors are induced by what kinds of structures?

-The central thesis underlying this type of analysis is that structure communicates, or, as Marshal McLuhan (1964) demonstrated several years ago, the medium is the message.
-What people learn about themselves and their value to the organization is not what the organization says to them or about them, but what they experience while they are members of that organization.
+The central thesis underlying this type of analysis is that structure communicates, or, as Marshal McLuhan demonstrated several years ago, the medium is the message.2 What people learn about themselves and their value to the organization is not what the organization says to them or about them, but what they experience while they are members of that organization.
 What they experience is structure:

-- How are roles organized?
+- -How are roles organized?
 (Are job descriptions rigid?
-Are people encouraged to take on activities beyond their roles?) - Who gains access to what roles?
-(If you're black, don't count on anything above assistant manager?) - What gets rewarded?
+Are people encouraged to take on activities beyond their roles?) - -Who gains access to what roles?
+(If you're black, don't count on anything above assistant manager?) - -What gets rewarded?
 (Strict interpretations of company policy?
 Creativity?
-Second-guessing the boss?) - What does the organization chart look like?
-(How many layers of middle managers are there?
-Do many people report to the top?) - How are decisions made?
-(Consensus?
-Fiat?
-In private deals?) - How is the physical space laid out?
-(Which functions are near senior management?
-Who gets put in the annex?)
+Second-guessing the boss?)